Squat Calorie Burned Calculator

 Where:

 First, determine your intensity level, where bodyweight squats equal 5.0 METs and heavy lifting reaches 8.0 METs.
 Next, multiply this value by your weight and the time spent exercising.
-This standard scientific method ensures your calorie estimate reflects both your personal stats and effort level.
+This standard scientific method aims to support your calorie estimate reflects both your personal stats and effort level.

 What Your Total Calories Burned Means

-This number shows exactly how much fuel you used during your squat session.
-Understanding this helps you adjust your food intake to match your fitness goals.
+This number shows an estimate of how much fuel you used during your squat session.
+Understanding this provides information to help adjust your food intake to match your fitness goals.

 Weight Loss Goal